macsnoeren/python-p2p-network/README.md

 data to these nodes is easy as well.
 The datastructure is up to you and how you implement the protocol to form the
 decentralized peer-to-peer network.
 This class is at you disposal to use within your code to speed up the
 development.

+## New node
+n = Node(host, port, callbackNodeEvent)

+Example: n = Node('localhost', 10000, callbackNodeEvent)

+Creates a node on port 1000 and sends all the events to the function callbackNodeEvent.

+## Connecting with other nodes
+To become part of the p2p network, it is required to connect to some other nodes that already form the network.

+node.connectWithNode(ip/host, port)

+Example: node.connectWithNode(11.22.33.44, 20000)

+## Callback function to capture events
+def callbackNodeEvent(event, node, other, data):

+node, the server node that is assiocated with this event. other, the node that the server node is connected with data, when available this holds the data as python data variable

+Event callback is called by the node. node is the object that generated the event. other is the node that caused the event.
+The following even types exist:
++ NODEINBOUNDCLOSED – Connected node closed
++ NODEOUTBOUNDCLOSED – Connection with node closed
++ CONNECTEDWITHNODE – Connection with node established
++ NODECONNECTED – Node connected with the server
++ NODEMESSAGE – Message from a connected node (data available)

 ## Example
 from TcpServerNode import Node